Skip to main content

 Smoke also sticks to people and their clothing, furniture, toys, and carpets.
 This "thirdhand smoke" can't be easily washed away with soap and water.
 Kids who touch surfaces with thirdhand smoke on them will absorb the dangerous chemicals through their skin and breathe them into their lungs.
 Smokers should wash their hands and change their clothes after a smoke before they hold or hug children.

-2. No smoking in a car with other people: Even blowing smoke out the window does little, if anything, to reduce smoke exposure.
+2. No smoking in the car: Even blowing smoke out the window does little, if anything, to reduce smoke exposure.

 Also, don't hesitate to speak up if someone smokes near your child.
 Politely ask the person not to, but be ready to move away from the smoker if things get uncomfortable.